julia-guignon/pp-em/README.md

-# Error Mitigation on Quantum Dynamicsusing Pauli Propagation
+# Error Mitigation on Quantum Dynamics using Pauli Propagation
 This repo can be used to perform error mitigation using the classical simulation library $`\texttt{PauliPropagation.jl}`$ in Julia.
 The central implemented error mitigation schemes include:
 - Zero Noise Extrapolation (ZNE)
 - Clifford Data Regression (CDR)